Filing for Divorce in New Jersey

 Understanding How to Begin the New Jersey Divorce Process

-To help with understanding the various steps and stages of filing for divorce in New Jersey, it is important to understand the divorce process, Weinberger Divorce & Family Law Group has created this helpful infographic (in a .pdf format) which shows Stage 1 of 7 on Filing a Complaint for Divorce in New Jersey.
+To help with understanding the various steps and stages of filing for divorce in New Jersey, it is important to understand the divorce process, Weinberger Divorce & Family Law Group, LLC has created this helpful infographic (in a .pdf format) which shows Stage 1 of 7 on Filing a Complaint for Divorce in New Jersey.
 You can copy or print out the flowchart below by clicking on the graphic and follow along with the explanation that follows below:

 Stage 1: Beginning the Divorce Process